OXID-eSales/paypal-checkout-documentation/configuration.rst

       Fig.: Confirming the domain registration

 #.
 Under :menuselection:`Shop settings --> Payment methods`, configure the :technicalname:`Apple Pay` payment method.
 #.
-Optional: Carry out a test payment.
+Optional: Carry out a test payment with an Apple device.

    .. note::
       To make test payments with Apple Pay, you need an Apple device.